WILD EARTH JOURNEYS

 If we are delayed due to weather, and cannot fly Kathmandu to Phalpu, we’ll travel overland by Scorpio jeeps.
 The journey in takes you across amazing landscapes.
 8-10 hrs

-Day 4- Friday, Nov.
-8, Taksindu (9610 ft., 2,929m)
+Day 4- Wednesday, Oct.
+29, Taksindu (9610 ft., 2,929m)

 After an early morning tea or coffee, we’ll jeep thirty minute to Ratnangi danda.
 Thirty minute drive ascending through lush forest and past ancient Buddhist mani walls.
 If weather is clear, view of Everest, and surrounding Himalayas.
-After being served breakfast at Ratnangi danda look out, we’ll start a trek to Changebee dhara.
+After being served breakfast at Ratnangi danda look out, we’ll start trekking to Changebee dhara.
 One and a half hours then down to Taksindu-2.5 hours.
 Pack lunch along the way.
 Overnight at Taksindu Hill Top Guest House.

 (B> Ratnangi Dhanda L>Pack lunch, D>Taksindu)